seinecle/mk99/src/main/asciidoc/subdir/network-analysis-for-business_temp_common.md

 //ST: !
 Semantic networks are another broad category of networks.
-The method is the same: we need to find a way to "relate" wors in a text, then we get a network.
+The method is the same: we need to find a way to "relate" words in a text, then we get a network.

 //ST: !
 The general idea is the same as in cooking recipes: 2 terms of a text will be connected in the network if they frequently appeared in same paragraphs.